Tim-Mclennan/Employee-List/README.md

 - Responsive on mobiles, tablets and higher.

 ## Technical Features
-- Axios
+- Axios:
 Set up a proxy in the package.json file ("proxy": "http://localhost:8080") which then allows me to use Get, Put and Delete methods more efficiently.
 This way I dont need to type out the entire local host address for every request, and also makes it more modular and easier to configure.

 - Logging:
  Used Java's default logger to report on all CRUD methods that are executed in the API (Eg. logger.error("Employee not found: ", e)).
 This logs directly to the JDK console for the dev to keep track of what is happening.
 Additionally, I have also added a log file in 'employeelistServer/logs/spring-boot-logger.log' which keeps track of previous logs, if you would prefer to read it in a doc.

-- Error handling (In Java controller layer)
+- Error handling (In Java controller layer):
 Eg. logger.error("Employee not found: ", e);
     return new ResponseEntity<>(HttpStatus.NOT_FOUND);

+- Testing:
+For Java, I wrote a integration tests that test the functionality and communication of my controller and service layers.
+This can be accessed at 'employeelistServer\src\test\java\employeelist\com\employeelist\EmployeeControllerIntTest.java'.
+This integration test can be run via the command 'mvn test'.

 - React hooks
 - SCSS mixins (Preset variables for screen sizes and themes).
 - API manipulation.
 - Separation of domains/concerns
-- React Testing Library
+- React Testing Library:
-- Additionally, you can also test to make sure that the app is working by running 'npm run test' in the terminal of the client folder.
+ you can test to make sure that the app is working by running 'npm run test' in the terminal of the client folder.

 ## How to run this app: